WHAT'S AT THE BOTTOM OF THE POND?

 SUPPORT

 Thank you to the following organizations for supporting this project: The National Building Arts Center in Sauget, IL (site host); Washington University in Saint Louis McKelvey School of Engineering for an IMSE Exploratory Research Grant; a 2024 Luminary Futures Fund grant, a regranting initiative funded by the Andy Warhol Foundation for the Visual Arts; and the Fowler-Finn Lab at Saint Louis University for the expertise and specialized equipment to record insect songs around the pond.
+A special thanks to Samantha Pounders, MLA for walks and wisdom shared about the complexity of landscapes.